lilyjwhitford/snake-client/README.md

 ## How to Get Started

-1. Start the server side of the game. (see further instuctions below.)
+1. Start the server side of the game. (see further instructions below.)
 2. Install Snake client. (see futher instructions below.)
 3. Enjoy the game and challenge your friends!